kisswiki/kisswiki/src/languages/zig/mind_map_like.md

       - @TypeOf
   - comments
     - // single line comment
-    - /// multi line
+    - /// multiline
     - /// doc comment
     - /// only allowed in certain places
-    - //! top level doc comment that does not belong to whatever immediately follows
+    - //! multiline top level doc comment that does not belong to whatever immediately follows
   - values
     - const and var
       - const